 Together we will explore:

 Dialectical behaviour therapy (DBT) is a comprehensive treatment approach for chronically suicidal clients.
 However, in the last decade DBT has received empirical support to treat other populations including eating disorders, addiction, anger problems and other mood disorders.
 Additionally, it has been adapted for adolescent mental health populations, inpatient, residential and forensic settings.
-A core mode of intervention within DBT is the DBT Skills Group whereby clients are taught more skillful ways to regulate their emotions, effectively manage the distressing situations in their lives, and improve and maintain relationships with the people around them.
-These skills are taught in a weekly skills group for adults and in a multi-family skills group for the adolescent population.
-There is currently evidence that supports decreases in problematic behaviour and increase in adaptive coping by implementing skills group as a stand alone intervention; this has resulted even in the application of DBT skills within the education system.
+DBT clients are taught more skillful ways to regulate their emotions, effectively manage the distressing situations in their lives, and improve and maintain relationships with the people around them.
+These skills are taught within a caring treatment relationship that accepts the client for who and where they are, while maintaining a movement towards creating "a life worth living."

 At the end of this workshop participants will be able to:

 You can take any of the courses associated with our certificates without working towards the full program.
-Learn more about our Addictions certificate, Cognitive Behavioural Therapy (CBT) certificate, Management and Leadership certificate, Trauma certificate and Therapeutic Models of Mindfulness certificate.
+Learn more about the certificates we offer.

 We also provide customized training solutions delivered right to you, saving your organization time and money.
 We will work with your agency, organization or association to provide your staff or members with a professional development program that meets your unique needs.